The term artificial intelligence has been around for 75 years.

 Netflix and AI for content creation and recruitment

-Netflix is best known for their streaming entertainment system, using AI to effectively cull definitive information about their viewers and their habits to offer what they consider the most efficient content.
+Netflix is best known for its streaming entertainment system, using AI to effectively cull definitive information about its viewers and their habits to offer what they consider the most efficient content.

 At Netflix, that means the cost of the content isn’t nearly as significant as the company’s cost per hour of viewership.